tape-dev/developers.tapeapp.com/apps/dev-portal/docs/automations/execution-types.md

 ## Simulation run

 Simulation runs are triggered inside the workflow center by a user, just like manual runs.
 Filters are skipped here, and all mutating action blocks provide a dummy behavior.
 This includes record updates, creations or comment creations but also more actions.
 There is a runtime variable available to check whether a run is a simulation, this way developers can also mock calls to external APIs to avoid any corrupt data during simulation runs and enable quick debugging.

+The Tape client SDK also provides a dummy behavior in this scenario, so when using the Tape client inside an "execute script" action and a simulation run is performed, mock data will be returned for mutating API calls such as record update or create.